jmcollin78/versatile_thermostat/documentation/cs/algorithms.md

 ## Algoritmus TPI

+TPI is applicable only for _VTherm_ which does the regulation itself.
+This kind of _VTherm_ is concerned:
+1. `over_switch`,
+2. `over_valve`,
+3. `over_climate` with direct valve control.

+`over_climate` with self-regulation that doesn't control the valve directly don't have any TPI algorithm embedded and thus this chapter is not applicable for them.

 ### Konfigurace koeficientů algoritmu TPI

 Pokud jste vybrali termostat typu `over_switch`, `over_valve` nebo `over_climate` se samo-regulací v režimu `Přímé ovládání ventilu` a zvolíte možnost "TPI" v menu, dostanete se na tuto stránku: